Command-Line Usage

 sandroid --loglevel WARNING

 Set logging verbosity.
-Options: DEBUG
+Options: DEBUG, INFO, WARNING, ERROR, CRITICAL.

 Analysis Options